Contact York Register office to make an appointment to register a birth.

-You can also register a birth via a Children's Centre, or by supplying the information to a registrar in another district.
+You can also register a birth at a SureStart Children's Centre, or by supplying the information to a registrar in another district.

 Married parents registering a birth

-If the parents of the baby were married to each other at the time of birth or conception either of them can register the birth.
-They don't both need to attend.
+If the parents of the baby were married to each other at the time of birth or conception either of them can register the birth - both parents do not need to attend the appointment.

 Unmarried parents registering a birth

-- the parents have made a parental responsibility agreement or have obtained an appropriate court order.
-This should be shown to the Registrar and either parent can register the birth
+- the parents have made a parental responsibility agreement or have obtained an appropriate court order (in which case either parent can show the agreement/order to the registrar)

 Other people who can register a birth

-If the parents can’t register the birth (eg for medical reasons), certain other people can do it:
+If the parents can’t register the birth (for example, for medical reasons), certain other people can do it: